 Cloning outside of a capsule is also possible, although the associated risks remain pretty much the same: The brain is scanned - and thereby ruined - and its contents transferred to a receiving station that instantaneously awakens the consciousness in a new clone.
 This can be done only under laboratory conditions, although technology in the area is progressing quite rapidly.
 The possibility looms that cloning may at some point take place outside the strictures of a capsule or a similar machine, though it’s considered unlikely that it will ever be anything other than instantaneous.

-However, non-lethal scanning is assumed by many players and at least by some devs to exist.
+However, non-lethal scanning have been assumed assumed by many players and at least by some devs to exist.
 Here’s a description of it by a storydev at the time (obs: this is not in current lore and not by current lore team, use with caution):

 [—] philosophy of those who believe that only one living body and one living spirit, or mind, may exist at any one time.
 Within this tradition there exists a school of thought that believes it is acceptable to assist a spirit in crossing from a dying body to a new living body